How do I plan for retirement

 How much super is enough?

-Alternatively, the Association of Superannuation Funds of Australian (ASFA) has put together a Retirement Standard, which outlines the annual budget required to fund either a modest or comfortable standard of living.
+The Association of Superannuation Funds of Australian (ASFA) has put together a Retirement Standard, which outlines the annual budget required to fund either a modest or comfortable standard of living.
 This can be used as a benchmark to help you begin planning your retirement.

 Keeping track of your super balance